 Text.Contains( "æ", "AE", Comparer.FromCulture( "en-US", false) ) // Returns false

-In summary, the Text.Contains function can handle text searching tasks in case-sensitive, case-insensitive, and culture-dependent manners.
-It’s an effective way to analyze your text data in Power Query M.
+To conclude, the Text.Contains function can handle text searching tasks in case-sensitive, case-insensitive, and culture-dependent manners.

 Related articles